 But of all of the many videos I watched, RNLI’s videos for their Respect the Water campaign, really stuck in my mind.
 I especially like The Breathe Test, it demonstrates how difficult it is to hold your breath for long enough to survive were you to fall into the water, by getting you to hold your breath while watching a video of someone struggling to stay above water in first person perspective.
 The fact that its show as if it is you drowning really helps it hit home, you feel the urgency and stress, and that’s when you’re safe and dry sitting at a desk.
 They also have an interactive ‘What would you do?’ video (similar to the idea behind the National Trust’s Instagram campaign discussed above), that presents a range of scenarios you have to respond to, and in that way helps you learn what is the correct thing to do when you or someone else falls into water.
 The videos don’t pull any punches either, they’re all shot from your perspective and sometimes you die!
 It’s a way of demonstrating how dangerous water can be, and it does really help you take it more seriously.

-So that’s it, that’s my top five (ok, with some extra ones snuck in!).
+So that’s it, that’s my list.

 You may have noticed that nothing virtual reality based appears in the list, which isn’t to say that some fab stuff isn’t being done in this area, it is, but it’s still relatively new.
 But I’m guessing this will have changed by next year, I imagine there will be a lot more 360 video, VR and AR on my list in 2017.